interoperability123/cs-ehealth-interop/instructions/solution-analyser.md

 ### Change of situation
 [describe added constituents of the situation, removed constituents, modified constituents, and substituted constituents] When identifying removed, modified or substituted constituents, you are only allowed to refer to constituents that are explicitly mentioned in the original situation

 For each constituent, specify: substantial, relator, mode, or quality.
 Include the bearer if it is a quality or mode.
 If another UFO category is clearly needed, use it precisely.

 Provide output as a bullet list with constituents as items.

 An example is:

 finger: substantial

 finger strength: quality of finger

 ### Change of plan description
 [describe how the plan description is changed]
 Provide output as a bullet list with the changes as items

+Make sure that you have used Markdown to format your answer.

 ### Solution mechanism
 Then, explain why the solution will address the challenge (as expressed by the challenge articulation), i.e. the mechanism by which the solution addresses the challenge.